 Breech presentation is a problem primarily because the presenting part is a poor dilating wedge, which can cause the head, which follows, to be trapped during delivery, often compressing the umbilical cord.

 Umbilical cord compression may cause fetal hypoxemia.
 The fetal head can compress the umbilical cord if the fetal umbilicus is visible at the introitus, particularly in primiparas whose pelvic tissues have not been dilated by previous deliveries.

 Preventing complications is more effective and easier than treating them, so abnormal presentation must be identified before delivery.
-Cesarean delivery is usually done at 39 wk or when the woman presents in labor, although external cephalic version can sometimes move the fetus to vertex presentation before labor, usually at 37 or 38 wk.
+Cesarean delivery is usually done at 39 weeks or when the woman presents in labor, although external cephalic version can sometimes move the fetus to vertex presentation before labor, usually at 37 or 38 weeks.
 This technique involves gently pressing on the maternal abdomen to reposition the fetus.
-A dose of a short-acting tocolytic (terbutaline 0.25 mg sc) may help some women.
+A dose of a short-acting tocolytic (terbutaline 0.25 mg subcutaneously) may help some women.
 The success rate is about 50 to 75%.